GBCC Board & Staff

 Stephanie Riley

 Stephanie Riley is the 8-12 Choral Music Director at Dennis-Yarmouth Regional High School.
 In addition to her choral directing responsibilities, Stephanie teaches Beginning Piano, Music Technology, History of Rock and Roll, Intro to Music Theory, and AP Music Theory.
-Stephanie is also the advisor to D-Y’s Tri-M Music Honor Society Chapter and the service organization
+Stephanie is also the advisor to D-Y’s Tri-M Music Honor Society Chapter and the service organization: Interact.

-During her career, Stephanie has brought her choirs to perform at prestigious venues such as the Massachusetts State House, participated in the Handel and Haydn High School Outreach Program, performed at the inauguration for District Attorney, Michael O’Keefe, events to benefit Children’s Cove, coordinated a collaboration of Cape Cod High schools and the Cape Cod
+During her career, Stephanie has brought her choirs to perform at prestigious venues such as the Massachusetts State House, participated in the Handel and Haydn High School Outreach Program, performed at the inauguration for District Attorney Michael O’Keefe, events to benefit Children’s Cove, coordinated a collaboration of Cape Cod High schools and the Cape Cod Symphony, and partnered with other schools on Cape Cod to perform a variety of choral Masterworks.

-Stephanie actively performs with the Boston Symphony Orchestra’s Tanglewood Festival Chorus and locally with The Chatham Chorale and Chatham Chorale Chamber Singers.
+In addition to her education position, Stephanie is founder and artistic director of Soleil Women’s Choir of Cape Cod.
+She has found her niche in programming and working with women’s choirs and hopes to continue and expand the project based choir.
+She actively performs with the Boston Symphony Orchestra’s Tanglewood Festival Chorus and locally with The Chatham Chorale and Chatham Chorale Chamber Singers.
 In addition to her teaching and singing endeavors, Stephanie is the Assistant Choir Director at the First Congregational Church of Chatham, MA as Chancel Choir Director.
-With the Boston Symphony Orchestra, she is a Curriculum Development Consultant,
+With the Boston Symphony Orchestra, Stephanie is a Curriculum Development Consultant, curating curriculum for their annual Young Persons Concert working closely with the Education and Community Outreach Department, and renowned conductor, Thomas Wilkens.

-curating curriculum for their annual Young Persons Concert working closely with the Education and Community Outreach Department, and renowned conductor, Thomas Wilkens.
 Stephanie holds a BM in Music Education from The Crane School of Music at SUNY Potsdam, MMed. in Music Education from The Hartt School of Music at the University of Hartford, and CAGS in Choral Conducting from Messiah University.

 STAFF